-To keep your lashes looking beautiful and healthy, follow these aftercare tips:
+To keep your extensions looking beautiful and your natural lashes healthy, follow these aftercare tips:

 Wash daily — even if you don’t wear makeup.
 Cleansing removes oils, dead skin, and debris that can affect lash retention.